-A few years ago we reviewed the the Adaptiv TPX, a new radar detector targeting the motorcycle market.
+A few years ago we reviewed the the first-generation Adaptiv TPX, a new radar detector targeting the motorcycle market.
 It showed promise, but we were disappointed by its user interface, the controls and, more important, by its feeble radar-detection performance.

 Recently we heard from Adaptiv Technologies, advising us that the TPX has been updated and suggesting that we take another look.
 Here's what we found.